 The space (its location, layout, and appearance) sends a message not just to IAP students, but to all students and staff, influencing whole-school inclusion either positively or negatively.

 The good news is that schools already have – or have access to – the fundamental skills and resources needed for effective internal provision.
-The core challenge for schools introducing or refining their IAP lies in implementing a carefully coordinated approach to allocating and managing these assets and ensuring ongoing professional development for all staff.
-Many school leaders, like I once was, are still working to decode this.
+The core challenge for schools introducing or refining their IAP or inclusion support base lies in implementing a carefully coordinated approach to allocating and managing these assets and ensuring ongoing professional development for all staff.
+Many school leaders, like I once was, are still working to decode this as part of building a stronger whole school inclusion strategy.
 As with many challenges we face in our sector, the answers exist – they just need to be shared.

-To address this, The Difference has launched a network bringing together school leaders to explore strategic and operational approaches to setting up, managing, and improving IAP.
-The stakes are high – no school leader wants to create a provision that becomes little more than a costly, short-term holding space before further suspension or permanent exclusion.
+To address this, The Difference has launched a network bringing together school leaders to explore strategic and operational approaches to setting up, managing, and improving internal alternative provision and inclusion bases.
+The stakes are high – no school leader wants to create a provision that becomes little more than a costly, short-term holding space before further suspension or permanent exclusion and further lost learning.

-This is why the growing interest in internal alternative provision is exciting.
-With careful planning, adequate resources, and a whole-school commitment to inclusive practices, IAP offers a promising path to supporting our most vulnerable students while strengthening the wider school community.
+This is why the growing interest in internal alternative provision and specialist inclusion bases is exciting.
+With careful planning, adequate resources, and a whole-school commitment to inclusive practices, IAP offers a promising path to supporting our most vulnerable students while strengthening the wider school community and reducing lost learning.

-At the first IAP Network meeting in December, discussions focused on:
+At the first Internal Alternative Provision Network meeting in December, discussions focused on:

 • Curriculum design and timetabling